10 Composting Facts – Statistics and Data in 2023

 Compost is made from various organic materials.
 They include food scraps, leaves, grass clippings, and manure.
 Once these materials are mixed and allowed to decompose for several months, they’ll be ready for use in your garden or on your plants.

 One of the benefits of composting is reduced landfill waste.
-If you are throwing trash into the landfill each week, you can reduce the amount of garbage you throw away in one year by composting.
-This reduction can save you money on your garbage bill and reduce greenhouse gas emissions into the air.
+If you throw trash into the landfill each week, you can reduce the garbage you throw away in one year by composting.
+This reduction can save you money and reduce greenhouse gas emissions.

-Adding composted matter to soil also improves the health of your plants and flowers by providing vital nutrients as well as water retention abilities.
+Adding composted matter to soil also improves the health of your plants and flowers by providing vital nutrients and retaining water.
 Plants grown in compost grow stronger roots that can reach deeper into the soil for nutrients.
-The resulting plants are healthier than those grown without added compost.
+The resulting plants are healthier than those grown without compost.

 Compost is a free source of fertilizer.
 You don’t have to buy expensive chemical fertilizers when you can get the exact amount of nutrients your plants need without the risk of over or under-fertilizing.

 Composting also saves energy.
-It’s because when you compost, you don’t need to burn fuel to incinerate garbage in a trash incinerator.
-You also don’t have to send it off to a landfill somewhere else to be buried underground.
+When you compost, you don’t need to burn fuel to incinerate garbage in a trash incinerator.
+You also don’t have to send it to a landfill somewhere else to be buried underground.
 It’s more energy-efficient to turn your organic waste into compost and use it around the yard.

 Conclusion